emkays-codelabs/Statistics/T-test.md

 A **t-test** is a statistical method used to determine whether the mean of a sample is significantly different from a claimed population mean when the population standard deviation is unknown and the sample size is small.

 In this study, a teacher claims that the **average marks** of a class are **70**.
 A sample of five students is selected to test this claim.
+The purpose of the test is to check whether the sample data provides enough statistical evidence to support or reject the teacher’s claim.

 ---